Student Loans and Application Procedures

-The Subsidized Federal Stafford Loan is a low-interest loan made available to students who attend school at least half time.
-Subsidized Stafford Loans currently have a fixed interest rate of 4.45%.
+The Direct Subsidized Loan is a low-interest loan made available to students who attend school at least half time.
+Direct Subsidized Loans currently have a fixed interest rate of 3.73%.
 Only students who demonstrate financial need qualify for the subsidized loan.
 As the name implies, the federal government pays the interest while you are still in school as at least a half-time student.

-The Unsubsidized Federal Stafford Loan is a low-interest loan made available to students who attend school at least half time.
-The interest rate for Unsubsidized Stafford Loans is a fixed 4.45%.
-Eligibility for an unsubsidized loan does not require financial need, and the interest starts accruing when the loan is disbursed.
+Eligibility for a unsubsidized loan does not require financial need, and the interest starts accruing when the loan is disbursed.

 The Direct PLUS Loan are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Eligibility is not based on financial need, but a credit check is required.
 Borrowers who have an adverse credit history must meet additional requirements to qualify.
 For Direct PLUS Loans first disbursed on or after July 1, 2021, and before July 1, 2022, the interest rate is 6.28%.
 This is a fixed interest rate for the life of the loan.